beliuhao/slidev/README.md

 slidev build --base /slidev/
 ```

-The generated application will be available under `dist/`.
+The generated application will be available under `dist/`, rename it to `docs/`

-You need to push `dist/` folder to GitHub repo for GitHub Pages hosting.
+You need to push `docs/` folder to GitHub repo for GitHub Pages hosting.

 ## Further reading